oe4dns/azel-moontracker/README.md

 automatically track the Moon with your antennas for EME - Earth-Moon-Earth contacts.

-Of course you still need a capable EME Hamradio setup with radios, antennas, amplifiers and (!!) a hamlib compatible rotor/controller combination.
+Of course you still need an EME capable Hamradio setup with radios, antennas, amplifiers and (!!) a hamlib compatible rotor/controller combination.